eq19/feed/_drafts/multiplication_zone.md

 # Multiplication Zones (19-30)

-Multiplication is the form of an inverse function to exponentation which stand as imajinary partition to addition zones  as multiplicative identity.
+Multiplication is the form of an inverse function to exponentation which stand as multiplicative identity reflects a point across the origin.

 {% include list.liquid all=true %}